Canadian response to Hurricane Katrina: Official Canadian government response

 On September 4, following a request from U.S. Department of Health and Human Services, the Government of Canada announced it was prepared to send thousands of beds, blankets, surgical gloves and dressings and other medical supplies.
 The Government of Canada announced it would also send 35 divers to help with the rescue effort.
 One of the divers' tasks would be to inspect levees.

 On September 5, a team of 35 military divers was deployed from CFB Halifax and CFB Esquimalt to Pensacola, Florida.
 They were tasked with assisting their U.S. Navy counterparts to clear navigational hazards, including unsecured and sunken vessels and debris, and to inspect flood-damaged levees.

 On September 6 the Operation UNISON task force of navy and coast guard ships departed Halifax Harbour for the U.S. Gulf Coast.
 The naval ships arrived at Pensacola, Florida several days later, having been delayed by further tropical storm activity off the east coast of Florida.
 The coast guard ship arrived several days later, due to its slower cruising speed.
 The Operation UNISON task force unloaded relief supplies at Pensacola and was deployed to assist along the Mississippi coast.

 On September 19 it was announced that the three warships from the Operation UNISON task force would be returning to Halifax, leaving CCGS Sir William Alexander to continue its mission of clearing navigation hazards and repairing buoys.
 On September 28, the coast guard vessel was retasked to assist the National Oceanic and Atmospheric Administration in repairing the network of weather buoys along the Gulf of Mexico and Atlantic coasts of the United States, which had been severely damaged by the 2005 Atlantic hurricane season; these buoys are one of the most important tools for forecasting and gathering data from oceanic storms.
 CCGS Sir William Alexander returned to Canada on October 24.

 Vancouver Urban Search and Rescue

 One of the first things Canada did was to deploy Vancouver Urban Search and Rescue to Louisiana.
-They arrived on a WestJet Airlines aircraft in Lafayette, Louisiana on the evening of August 31, 2005.
+They arrived on a WestJet aircraft in Lafayette, Louisiana on the evening of August 31, 2005.
 Due to security and logistics issues in the disaster area surrounding New Orleans, the team started operations on September 3; they saved 30 people that day.
 They were the first outside responders to arrive in St. Bernard Parish, beating American response teams.
 By the time they returned to Vancouver on September 6, they had reportedly saved over 110 people.